microsoft/coe-starter-kit/coe-cli/docs/install.md

 ### Prerequisites

-To run the COE CLI application you will require the following
+To run the CoE CLI application you will require the following

 1. A local install of [Docker](https://docs.docker.com/get-docker/) this can be either Community Edition or Enterprise Edition.
 If you are installing onto a desktop environment you will normally pick a Community Edition deployment.